CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 ## Attendance

 This is an interactive course.
 Attendance is expected for each and every class meeting.
 Excused absences include University-related travel (e.g., to attend an academic conference), job interviews, and illness; but please notify me beforehand or as soon as possible.

+## Mode of Delivery

+This course is in-person in Graduate Center 3212.

+## COVID

+All students, faculty, and staff are required to comply with and stay up to date on all [university safety and health guidance](https://www.cuny.edu/coronavirus).
+Accommodations will be made based on university guidelines.

+## Other Policies

+## Discussion and Communication Guidelines

+The following are my expectations for how we should communicate as a class.
+Above all, please remember to be respectful and thoughtful.

+- **Writing style**: a common theme of this course is the application of theoretical principles to problems in programming languages.
+As with all theoretical foundations, your solutions must be precise and detailed: you must work out all details that are necessary to solve the problem using the approaches discussed in class.
+You must write your solutions in a way that convinces the reader that you understand all these details.
+Be careful, precise, and thorough.
+- **Tone and civility**: maintain a supportive learning community where everyone feels safe and where people can disagree amicably and professionally.
+I am committed to making the classroom a comfortable space for all of us, and I ask that we all work toward this goal in all of the course's online spaces.
+We will respect each other and practice civility at all times.
+Disrespectful language including, but not limited to, sexist, racist, homophobic, or anti-ethnic slurs, or bigotry will not be tolerated.
+- **Citing your sources**: When we have academic discussions, please cite your sources to back up what you say.
+For the textbook or other course materials, list at least the title and page numbers.
+For online sources, include a link.
+- **Backing up your work**: Consider composing your academic posts in a word processor, where you can save your work, and then copying into Bb.

 ## Office Hours